-Email Text extraction refers to the process of extracting only the “reply” portion of an incoming email.
-Usually this is the most relevant part of email that you wish to use - rather than simply adding the entire email to an existing job.
-This would quickly bloat the job history, and make it harder for staff to understand the context of the job.
+Email Text extraction refers to the process of extracting only the most recent “reply” portion of an incoming email and using that to update the job, rather than simply adding the entire email to an existing job which may contain the whole email history (which would quickly bloat the job history, and make it harder for staff to understand the context of the job).

 Text extraction only applies when the Email Manager profile is set as “Update Job” in the processing options.

 The text extraction configuration determines which part of the incoming email to use.
 In many cases, it is desireable to only update the job with just the reply text of the incoming email - rather than the whole thread of the email.
 Email messages can quickly become quite long and contain redundant (and repetitive) information after several exchanges between sender and receiver.
 In many email configurations, this is a natural occurrence when an email is continually “replied” to.
-In a helpdesk/support context, you may only want to include the most recent comment from your client to update the job with.
+In a helpdesk/support context, you usually only want to include the most recent comment from the client/customer email to update the job with.

 When the Email Manger processes an email that is an update to an existing job, it updates the job via an Action Template.

 The Email text extraction screen allows you to instruct the Email Manager to only focus on a certain section of the email body, and discard the rest.
 The text that is extracted is then inserted into the Action Template that is selected for use with the Email Manager profile being processed at the time.

 Text extraction and its effect on filters - Important!